Intangible Assets on the Balance Sheet

 For some firms, intangible assets are the engine behind the business.
 A perfect illustration: The Walt Disney Company.
 Nobody else can legally manufacture and sell the thousands of original characters and stories it owns; a right that entitles it to open theme parks built around them, sell merchandise such as lunch boxes and coffee mugs, put on live concerts and release albums.
 Disney carries shy of $7.2 billion on its balance sheet for intangible assets, though it's certainly worth more.

 How, then, should a person estimate the value of intangible assets?
-For a private investor acquiring shares in a firm that he or she does not control, such as picking up blue-chip stock, Benjamin Graham argued along the lines that to be of any use, the real value of the intangible assets must show up in the superior performance figures of the income statement, balance sheet, and cash flow statement, otherwise they aren't worth much at all; that by treating the intangible asset as another source of value rather than focusing on the cash flows it produced the analyst is, in fact, "double counting" the benefit.
+For a private investor acquiring shares in a firm that he or she does not control, such as picking up blue-chip stock, Benjamin Graham argued along the lines that to be of any use, the real value of the intangible assets must show up in the superior performance figures of the income statement, balance sheet, and cash flow statement.
+Otherwise they aren't worth much at all and by treating the intangible asset as another source of value rather than focusing on the cash flows it produced the analyst is, in fact, "double counting" the benefit.

-His most famous student, billionaire investor Warren Buffett, later went on to take a slightly different approach, insisting that, sometimes, the value of the brand was sufficient in that you could qualitatively know declines in revenue were far less likely during periods of economic stress, therefore making it wise for the investor to pay a higher, close-to-fair value price for the enterprise rather than seeking a discount.
-In other words, you may not, precisely, know the true value of Disney or Coke's intangible assets but if either firm is trading at fair value or lower, and you have a long-term ownership period of 5, 10, 25+ years, it might be better to buy it knowing that the intangible assets are a sort of additional margin of safety.
+Graham's most famous student, billionaire investor Warren Buffett, later went on to take a slightly different approach, insisting that, sometimes, the value of the brand was sufficient in that you could qualitatively know declines in revenue were far less likely during periods of economic stress, therefore making it wise for the investor to pay a higher, close-to-fair value price for the enterprise rather than seeking a discount.